knnymllr/royee-zvi/src/essays/the-conversion.md

 How did I know it was wrong?
 I didn’t tell my parents.
 That was my first clue that something here was not right.
 But I figured they had enough to deal with.
 Both worked long hours at a deli with my uncle.
 My mother rang up ryes at the register and my father sliced meat with his brother.

 Ours was not unlike many immigrant stories.
 I straddled two worlds.
 My parents were secular Israelis.
 We observed the major holidays but nothing more, and even those we did with little effort.
-Both had packaged their Judaism into such small parcels that I imagined they kept them down in the basement with the Hannukah decorations, taken out only on special occasions.
+Both had packaged their Judaism into such small parcels that I imagined they kept them down in the basement with the Hannukah decorations.
 I had aspirations to make mine smaller still.
 I wanted to be American, not Jewish.
 Back then, I thought history was a sheddable thing.

 I knew I had about thirty minutes until my mother came home.
 I went up to my room with the piece of paper Sue gave me, and began to recite what she’d written for me to say: